Please tell us a little about yourself. What makes you laugh? What makes you angry?

-How long you been involved with the social work programmes at the university and why did you want to be involved?
+How long have you been involved with the Social Work programmes at the university and why did you want to be involved?

-What areas of the BA and MA programmes have you worked on?
+Which areas of the BA and Social Work programmes have you worked on?

-What are you enjoying most about working with students at the University of Birmingham?
+What do you enjoy most about working with the students at the University of Birmingham?

 What qualities do you look for in social work applicants at interview?
 What makes a good social work student?